Banco Azteca Network Operations Center

 The challenge

-The heart of one of the largest banks in Latin America is their network operations center (NOC), where a team of several dozen engineers monitors billions of data points every day in near-real time.
+The heart of one of the largest banks in Latin America is its network operations center (NOC), where a team of several dozen engineers monitors billions of data points every day in near-real time.
 All mission-critical banking operations, from credit card fraud monitoring to bank robbery early warning systems, feed into one highly secure room, with data sources as diverse AS/400, Tibco Spotfire, OSIsoft PI, Alnova FS, BMC Patrol, and SQL Server to name just a few.

 Because NOC engineers spent most of their day monitoring live data streams on ASCII terminals, they quickly reached the limit of human capacity.
-With finite space in the operations center, they couldn't solve the problem by adding more staff, they had to make the existing staff more effective.
+With finite space in the operations center, they couldn't solve the problem by adding more staff.
+They had to make the existing staff more effective.

 operations center, before